will2dye4/sudoku/README.md

 By default, `sudoku` will use its fastest algorithm to solve the puzzle.
 This is a **constraint-based** algorithm which uses the rules of sudoku to quickly deduce the solution to any input puzzle (assuming the puzzle has enough clues to be solved).
-The constraint-based algorithm typically solves a sudoku in less than 0.1 seconds (tested on a mid-2015 MacBook Pro).
+The constraint-based algorithm typically solves a sudoku in about 0.1 seconds (tested on a mid-2015 MacBook Pro).
 The implementation of the constraint-based solution algorithm is based heavily on the [prior work of Peter Norvig](http://norvig.com/sudoku.html).